Martha Washington: Marriage to Daniel Parke Custis (1749–1757)

-Marriage to George Washington
+Marriage to George Washington (1758–1774)

 Courtship and wedding

-Custis, age 27, and Washington, age 26, married on January 6, 1759, at the White House plantation.
-As a man who lived and owned property in the area, Washington likely knew both Martha and Daniel Parke Custis for some time before Daniel's death.
-By one account, Washington visited Martha Custis twice at the White House plantation in March 1758; the second time, he came away with either an engagement of marriage or at least her promise to think about his proposal.
+By one account Custis met George Washington during the Williamsburg social season, and they courted over the following months during his leaves from the military.
 By another, they were introduced by Colonel Chamberlayne, a mutual acquaintance, when they both stayed the night at his home in May 1758.
-At the time, she was also being courted by planter Charles Carter, who was even wealthier than Washington.
+They married on January 6, 1759, at the White House plantation.

-The couple honeymooned at the Custis family's White House plantation for several weeks, followed by a stay in Williamsburg where her husband was a representative, before setting up house at his Mount Vernon estate.
+The couple honeymooned at the Custis family's White House plantation, followed by a stay in Williamsburg where her husband was a representative in the House of Burgesses before setting up house at his Mount Vernon estate.
 At the time of their wedding, she was one of the wealthiest widows in the Thirteen Colonies.
 Their marriage remained happy over the following 40 years, in part because of their similar worldviews.
 It was a marriage based in mutual respect and shared habits, with both maintaining similar schedules in day-to-day life and both prioritizing family and image over excitement and vice.